+Designed for working professionals, the program consists of 13 courses (36 credit hours) offered online or on campus that may be completed in 12 months with students completing six credits per eight-week term.
 The program prepares students to assume key leadership roles as professionals working in fire safety, law enforcement, social work, and other related fields.
 Students will learn to analyze criminal justice issues and implement change within the criminal justice system by developing skills in program planning and evaluation, policy formation and analysis, and critical thinking.

-Pursuing this degree could open doors for students to pursue a variety of opportunities.
+A MSCJ degree could open doors for students to pursue a variety of opportunities.
 Whether they plan to enhance their career in criminal justice, teach, or pursue their doctorate, a degree from Trine will give students the competitive edge they need to be successful.